poiriermike/encryptedp2p/README.md

 -Run-

-run 'python dedicated-server.py -p 5050' on at least one network node.
+Run 'python dedicated-server.py -p 5050' on at least one network node.
 This starts a server meant to get the initial system running.
 After that, the client nodes should be able to connect to each other.

-run 'python client-node.py' on each network node.
+Run 'python client-node.py' on each network node.

 ----------------------------------------------------------------------------------------------------------------------------
 -The Future-